-- We can detect
+We can detect

 planets by measuring

 the change in a star's

-position on sky as its
+position on sky.

-center of mass

-wobbles in response

-to orbiting planets.

-- However, these tiny motions are very difficult to measure (~ 0.001 arcsecond).
+However, these tiny motions are very difficult to measure (~ 0.001 arcsecond).

-- Best seen face-on
+Best seen face-on

 Doppler Technique

 a A periodic Doppler shift in the spectrum of the star 51 Pegasi shows the presence of a large planet with an orbital period of about 4 days.
 Dots are actual data points; bars through dots represent measurement uncertainty.